ibm-cloud-docs/watson-assistant/search-milvus-add.md

 Milvus is a vector database that you can use for handling large-scale datasets.
 For applications that require real-time search capabilities and numerous concurrent users, you can use Milvus, which has a distributed architecture, high performance, and flexible data model.
 {: shortdesc}

 You can have only one search integration per environment.
-When you change the existing search integration to other integration types such as {{site.data.keyword.discoveryfull}}, Elasticsearch or Custom service, the settings of the existing search integration are overwritten.
+When you change the existing search integration to another integration types such as {{site.data.keyword.discoveryfull}}, Elasticsearch or Custom service, the settings of the existing search integration are overwritten.
 {: important}

 ## Prerequisites for connecting Milvus to assistant